jamiefkennedy/SoftwareWebDevPortfolio/README.md

 Constructed a terminal menu for a laundromat in JavaScript, enabling users to select options and quantities, culminating in the generation of a receipt for their order.
 Coded in Codio.

 **Project 5:**
 Built an interactive quiz game that tests the player’s knowledge on a specific topic.
-Coded in Codio.
+Coded in Codio using JavaScript.

+**Project 6:**
+Created a simple personal budget tracker that allows users to add, view, and remove income and expenses.
+Coded in Codio using JavaScript.